sirtimbly/frets/README.md

 Note:
 > In FRETS the part of "Model" will be played by a function called "validate", and the part of "state" will be played by a function call "calculate".
 Sometimes, the "View" function is called the "Render" function - in case that helps you wrap your mind around things.

+## Philosophical Rules

+1. Optimize for Developer Ergonomics
+2. No Magic Strings
+3. No Configuration Objects (Use TS Classes)
+4. Encourage Functional Programming Models

 ## Quick Setup

 Create a class for your data model properties.